 Any borrower that applied for the PPP loan prior to April 23, 2020, that believes they no longer qualify as a result of this additional guidance may repay the loan in full by May 14, 2020 (as extended by FAQ 43).
 If repaid in full by May 14, 2020, the SBA will deem that the borrower made the required certification in good faith.

 Every business’ situation is unique and nuanced.
 Should you have specific questions regarding the PPP loan eligibility of your business, the Keiter and Keiter Advisors team are here to discuss your situation.
 The definitive guidance is lacking, causing significant confusion among borrowers and their advisors.
-As additional guidance is released, we will be updating this content.

 Questions?
 Contact Us.
 Email | Call: 804.747.0000.

 The information contained within this article is provided for informational purposes only and is current as of the date published.
 Online readers are advised not to act upon this information without seeking the service of a professional accountant, as this article is not a substitute for obtaining accounting, tax, or financial advice from a professional accountant.